 “First class I have taken in my college career that I feel has honestly put me on track with my major.”

-Advisor to approximately 50 Western Carolina University entrepreneurship students.
+Advisor to numerous university entrepreneurship students.

 “An advocate is someone who you know has your best interest in mind and someone who cares deeply about your success in and out of the classroom, someone you can count on to give you sound advice and someone you know will be in your corner.”